Ricks-Lab/gpu-utils/README.md

 * Completed implementation of the GPU Monitor tool.

 ## Development Plans
-* Enhance formatting Gtk monitor tool.
+* Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!
-* Need to figure out how to left justify text in a Gtk label.
 * Develop a tool to customize GPU settings including p-state details.
 * Develop a startup utility to initialize GPU settings at boot up.